guardian/csnx/README.md

 - `make formatting:check` _check repo for formatting errors_
 - `make lint` _checks all projects for lint errors_
 - `make ls` _lists available `make` targets_
-- `make storybooks` _runs storybook for all projects in single instance_
+- `make storybook` _runs storybook for all projects in single instance_
 - `make test` _runs the unit tests for all projects_
 - `make test:coverage` _get test coverage for CSTI projects_
 - `make tsc` _type-checking all projects_